smorad/um_cisc_7404/05_to.typ

 ==
-In RL, our goal is to optimize the discounted return #pause
+Our goal is to optimize the discounted return #pause

 Today, we will see some methods to do this #pause

-These ideas are very old, and do not necessarily require deep learning #pause
+These ideas are old, and do not necessarily require deep learning #pause

 Many of these ideas appear in classical robotics and control theory #pause